global-121/121-platform/README.md

 - Setting `dropSchema: true` in `ormconfig.ts` of the specific service.
 - Restarting that service will reset/recreate its database(-schema)

-### Updating/adding Node.js dependencies
+### Updated/new Node.js dependencies

-When new Node.js dependencies are added to the services since it is last build on you local machine, you can:
+When new Node.js dependencies are added to a service since it is last build on you local machine, you can:

 - Verify if everything is installed properly: